ovhlabs/knowledge-base/en/_posts/2014-09-22-create-private-network.markdown

 <h2 id="add_vm_net">4.
 Adding more virtual machine to local network</h2>

 Local network is working and has access to the Internet, now you can add more virtual machine to your network.
-Go to Horizon in expert mode, then go to instances and click __Launch Instance__.
+Go to Horizon in Horizon, then go to instances and click __Launch Instance__.
 Select your distribution and complete the configuration like you want.
 Under the networking tab add a network to your virtual machine.
 Add your local network and click  __Launch__.